Vietnam.vn - Nền tảng quảng bá Việt Nam

 Rescue efforts have so far focused on the hard-hit major cities of the capital Naypyitaw and Mandalay, Myanmar's second-largest city.

-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the country is facing a severe shortage of medical supplies such as trauma kits, blood bags, anaesthetics and life support equipment.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the country is facing a severe shortage of medical supplies such as trauma kits, blood bags, anesthetics and support equipment.
 The health system, already under pressure, is facing further difficulties, especially in Mandalay, Magway, Naypyitaw and Sagaing – the hardest-hit areas.

-Providing relief has been made more difficult by disruptions to telecommunications and the Internet.
+Providing relief has been made more difficult by disruptions to telecommunications and the internet.
 According to the latest reports, more than 1,200 homes, three schools, a hotel, several hospitals, major bridges, universities and religious buildings have been damaged or destroyed.

 Myanmar has declared a state of emergency following the devastating earthquake, and called on organizations and countries to support people in the disaster area.

 Vietnam sent 79 officers and soldiers to participate in earthquake relief in Myanmar on March 30.
-The work focused on ensuring logistics and technical support for search and rescue operations and providing aid; bringing rescue forces, equipment and goods to the epicenter.
+The work focused on ensuring logistics and technical support for search and rescue operations and providing aid; bringing relief forces, equipment and goods to the epicenter.

 China dispatched its first international rescue team of 37 members to Myanmar on March 30.
 The team brought life detectors, earthquake warning systems, mobile satellites, drones and emergency relief supplies.